Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Series Hybrids – With this type of hybrid, the gasoline motor is solely for the purpose of recharging the car’s battery pack.
 Additionally, the wheels and the engine aren’t connected like a normal car.
 However, the semi-electric engine provides smooth handling and just as much acceleration as other green vehicles.

-• Parallel Hybrids – Are the most common kinds of hybrid vehicles seen on the road these days.
-In this case, an everyday automatic, manual or continuously variable transmission (CVT) will combine the gasoline engine and electric battery pack for an all-in-one driving experience.
+• Parallel Hybrids – These are the most common kinds of hybrid vehicles seen on the roads these days.
+With this type of vehicle, an everyday automatic, manual or continuously variable transmission (CVT) will combine the gasoline engine and electric battery pack for an all-in-one driving experience.

 CALCULATOR